tkubica12/azure-workshops/w-aks-intro/docs/04-UnderstandDeploymentsAndServices.md

 ```

 Note we might loose just one or two requests - and this can get better once we properly use probes and ingress (in later lab).

+# Optional challenge - scale out your application
+Your AKS cluster is configured with autoscaling to add additional nodes should capacity of cluster get exceeded.
+Play with requests limits and replicas in your deployment so you achieve state where no additional pods can fit existing 2-node cluster and additional node gets provisioned automatically.